cristianvasquez/obsidian-lab/README.md

 ## TODO

+- [ ] Add a warning, when exposed scripts are not the same as the config.
+      This could be a button in the config that checks if the endpoints are there
 - [ ] Add graph clustering handler
 - [ ] Lists can be pasted in the editor as lists
 - [ ] Separate into a python command line